cpsiotdata/cpsiotdata.github.io/index.md

 * Tools for CPS Big data for Transportation
 * Novel applications to human-in-the-loop transportation CPS

-Further, of interest will be papers that can direct the research community to new research paradigms, and those that can set research agendas and priorities in transportation CPS data with human in the loop.
+Further, of interest will be papers that can direct the research community to new research paradigms, and those that can set research agendas and priorities in transportation CPS data with a human in the loop.
 The deadline for paper submission is **14th February 2021**.

 ## Submission Guidelines
 Submissions include ***long papers (12 pages)*** and ***short papers (6 pages)***.

 #### Long papers include:
-1. Original research on a transportation CPS data with human in the loop
+1. Original research on transportation CPS data with a human in the loop
 2. Integrative and multi-modal data analysis resulting in novel models for human driving behavior, and vehicular control in mixed autonomy.

 #### Short papers include:
-1. Original preliminary research on a transportation CPS data with human in the loop
+1. Original preliminary research on transportation CPS data with a human in the loop
-2. Demos, experience, tutorials and presentation on software tools, simulations and experimental results concerning CPS transportation with human in the loop.
+2. Demos, experience, tutorials, and presentation on software tools, simulations, and experimental results concerning CPS transportation with a human in the loop.

 Submitted papers can be up to 12 or 6 pages including appendices and references.
 Submissions must use the format defined by ICCPS [(http://iccps.acm.org/2021/call-for-paper/)](http://iccps.acm.org/2021/call-for-paper/).
-Only PDF o latex-zipped files will be accepted. **There is no requirement to anonymize the submissions; Authors may choose to submit anonymously or not.** Accepted papers will be published by the ACM Press and/or the ACM Digital Library.
+Only PDF o latex-zipped files will be accepted.
+Alongside the camera-ready PDF’s, you will be required to collect and submit the source files for each paper – all files which were used to create the final output (PDF), be they Word, LaTeX, image files, etc.   **There is no requirement to anonymize the submissions; Authors may choose to submit anonymously or not.** Accepted papers will be published by the ACM Press and/or the ACM Digital Library.
 Submissions must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or a conference with proceedings.
 Each accepted paper must be presented by a registered author.
 Submissions not meeting these guidelines risk immediate rejection.
 For questions about these policies, please contact the chairs.

 <!--